mystroken/wordpruss/README.md

 WordPruss is a reusable set of clean PHP classes that wrap WordPress functions for fastly develop a plugin or a theme.

-*"Make WordPress Development easily fun and beautiful like it has to be."*

 ## Installation